 On clear, still nights the air travels upwards and is replaced by cold air naturally occurring in the upper layer of our atmosphere.
 This cold air slowly descends into our garden forming in the lower areas first, once it fills the lower areas it moves to slowly fill the upper areas, like filling a dam.

 On cloudy nights the heat is reflected back down to our gardens, while on a windy night the air is blown around and constantly mixing with other layers, keeping our nights warmer.
 Your garden is the same, the plants and gardens ability to absorb and retain heat are in direct proportion to its ability to handle frost.

 Tips for mechanical frost protection

-Keep plants like agaves and sanservia dry.
-If they don’t have much water stored in there leaves they won’t have water in the leaves to freeze, expand and crack the cells in the leaves.
+- Keep plants like Agaves and Sanservia dry.
+If they don’t have much water stored in their leaves they won’t have water in the leaves to freeze, expand and crack the cells in the leaves.

-Keep lawns trimmed and short, short grass allows sunlight to hit the ground which allows the ground to heat more during the day and hence have a larger source of latent heat to release at night.
+- Keep lawns trimmed and short, short grass allows sunlight to hit the ground which allows the ground to heat more during the day and hence has a larger source of latent heat to release at night.